-Since 1998, Body Basics and Beyond has grown into an independent program offering puberty education, guidance, and support for mothers and daughters.
-It offers classes, workshops, and retreats for girls grades five through eight.
-Body Basics is now a fixture for preteens, teens, and their parents within my community.
+Since 1998, Body Basics and Beyond has grown into an independent program offering current puberty and adolescence education, guidance, and support for youth and their families.
+We offer classes, workshops, and retreats for girls grades five through eight, classes for boys in 6th/7th grades and in 8th/9th grades, and room for our gender non-conforming students wherever they feel comfortable.
+Body Basics is now a fixture for all preteens, teens, and their parents within my community.

-It has been my life’s work to help girls grow up with confidence and a deep understanding of their body and the changes it will go through.
-I love working with girls and seeing the difference I make in both their lives and the lives of their parents.
+It has been my life’s work to help youth in my community grow up with confidence and a deep understanding of their body and the changes it will go through.
+I love working with young people and seeing the difference I make in both their lives and the lives of their parents.

-When girls understand how their bodies work and why, they are empowered to become women who lead from this place of wholeness and confidence.
-I invite you to join me in raising the next generation of girls to know that they are beautiful, strong, and special.
+When youth understand how their bodies and minds work and why, they are empowered to become people who lead from this place of wholeness and confidence.
+I invite you to join me in raising the next generation of adolescence to know that they are resilient, connected and valued.

 To read more about Karen, find her story here.